 Ecuador doesn’t have a great reputation for quality coffee as around 40% of production is Robusta.
 Plus, the population drinks a lot more instant coffee than fresh.

 To try and reduce production costs, much of the Robusta coffee crop is dried on the trees before harvesting.
-And around 83% of Ecuador’s exported coffee is naturally processed.
+Plus, around 83% of Ecuador’s exported coffee is naturally processed.

 A large quantity of coffee exported from Ecuador goes to Colombia to be made into instant coffee.
 This is because it’s much cheaper for Colombian manufacturers to buy Ecuadoran coffee than the much more expensive Colombian coffee.

-Thanks to the geography and climate of Ecuador, there is great potential to become one of the best coffee countries, producing exception whole bean coffee.
+Thanks to the geography and climate of Ecuador, there is great potential to become one of the best coffee countries, producing exceptional whole bean coffee.
+(Who wouldn’t want to buy coffee from the Galápagos Islands?)
 It is for this reason that there is increasing investment in coffee.

 Venezuela’s Coffee Growing Regions: Western Region, West Central Region, North Central Region, Eastern Region